 In 2001, after successfully discharging its founding mission, JET reviewed its role and shifted focus from fund disbursement to managing education and development projects.
 Similarly, in 2009, JET Education Services redefined its role amongst the new challenges and role players in education and revised its vision and mission accordingly.

-JET thus continues to play a significant role in education research and evaluation.
-Its work is currently guided by “Vision 2015”, a strategy developed in 2009.
+JET continued to play a significant role in education research and evaluation.
+Its work was guided by “Vision 2015”, a strategy developed in 2009.
 The strategy refocused the organisation towards becoming a delivery support organisation, with a particular focus on improving the quality of education for the poor, and with an emphasis on research and knowledge‐based interventions.
 JET’s three strategic objectives were set:

 - To demonstrate replicable, systemic education change models that can be used by government and its partners to improve the quality of public education in South Africa;